Visit our Colorado State Extension office for more news, tools and resources.

 If you’d like to fill out our forms ahead of time, you can access them below.

-For plant samples, use the Plant Sample Submission Form.
+For plant samples, use the Plant Sample Submission Form

-For insect samples, use the Insect and Arthropod Submission Form.
+For insect samples, use the Insect and Arthropod Submission Form

-For turf samples, use the Plant Sample Submission Form AND Turfgrass Submission Form.
+For turf samples, use the Turfgrass Submission Form

 Keeping ahead of COVID-19